Restoring Worship (Ezra 3)

 The way to be changed is to flee from idolatry, and instead to worship the only one who can give us the self-worth and identity we've always longed for.
 We come to worship you because in you we find everything that we need.

-So I pray that you would restore worship of the true God within our hearts.
+So I pray that you will restore worship of the true God within our hearts.
 Help us to identify, really identify our idols.
 We're all worshipers.
 May we worship you, and you alone.
 In the name of the one who calls us his own we pray.
 Amen.

 Darryl Dash